frodef/nilan-cts600-homeassistant/README.md

 # Operation

 This integration emulates the physical control panel.
+You can (currently) not use the physical control panel while using this integration.

 ## About the CTS600